Travis Grant

-Travis Grant (born January 1, 1950) is a former American basketball small forward in the National Basketball Association (NBA) for the Los Angeles Lakers.
+Travis Grant (born January 1, 1950) is an American former basketball small forward in the National Basketball Association (NBA) for the Los Angeles Lakers.
 He also was a member of the San Diego Conquistadors, Kentucky Colonels, and Indiana Pacers in the American Basketball Association (ABA).
-He played college basketball at Kentucky State University.
+He played college basketball for the Kentucky State Thorobreds.

 Early years

-Growing up in rural Alabama as part of the segregated South, he practiced his basketball shot using a tennis ball and a cutout five-gallon bucket as a makeshift rim.
+Growing up in rural Alabama under Jim Crow laws, he practiced his basketball shot using a tennis ball and a cutout five-gallon bucket as a makeshift rim.

 He attended Barbour County High School in Clayton, Alabama.
 As a senior, he was offered an opportunity to transfer to a white school, but he instead opted to stay put.